Radek-Sawicki/Biohacks/README.md

-Treedistmetric.py is finished!It might work
+Treedistmetric.py is almost finished!
+Perhaps just another line about rootmean-square of the distances deviation from zero would be needed.

-using the command ">treedistmetric.py *.tree" in Unix, the script is designed for it.
+The program might workusing the command ">treedistmetric.py *.tree" in Unix, the script is designed for it.

 Noisereducer now has proper data control and is finished!
 It gracefully handles: